The lemurs in the island of Bohibbah bear some resemblance to native Malagasy peoples.

 Red Indians (Native Americans) exist on the Discworldnote Ref.
 One-Man-Bucket, the spirit guide to Mrs Cake in Reaper Man but are assigned the rolling prairies of central Howondaland — the proto-Mid-West is transplanted to the Discworld Africa. note The Complete Discworld Atlas creates a massive region, marked as empty wilderness on the previous Mapp, called "The Great Outdoors" and populated by those who fled their previous homelands due to famine, poverty, and political or religious persecution.
 "Tired and huddled masses" are explicitly referred to.
 This has created a loose asociation of different ethnicities and language groups who get together to trade and buy and sell from each other.
 The people are characterised by independent bloody-mindedness, a hatred of excessive government, the right to carry whatever weapons they bloody well like, and in the case of the extreme Omnian schismatics who harvest salt around a salt lake, polygamy and abstinence.
 Hmmm.

 A version of Ireland has been conspicuous by its absence in the books but Unseen Academicals mentioned the very Irish sounding 'Great Bronze Spoon of Cladh' so perhaps one exists and will appear someday. note The Complete Discworld Atlas has a detailed map of the Disc in which it is revealed that Llamedos in fact has a border region where place names such as Cladh betray a more Gaelic rather than Welsh etymology.
-If a Discworld Ireland exists, it is in the outlying fringes of Llamedos where the people and the spoken language become strange and unintelligible even to the "Welsh".
+If a Discworld Ireland exists, it is in the outlying fringes of Llamedos, shading into the barely-described Hergen, where the people and the spoken language become strange and unintelligible even to the "Welsh".
+The Atlas also makes Llamedos about as big as Britain, so the Hubward reaches becoming more Gaelic than Brythonic kind of makes sense.

 In the Drake Maijstral series by Walter Jon Williams, the Khosali, one-time conquerors of Earth, are modeled on the British Empire.
 Very proper, very strict, very formal, very prudish (in their alien way)—very Victorian.